Learn the best way how to paint shiplap, favorite shiplap paint colors, and my best tips for painting shiplap!

 - Paintable Caulk

-- Spackle (I use this lightweight spackle)
+- Spackle (I use this lightweight spackle) or wood filler

 - Electric Sander (optional)